HEnquist/realfft/README.md

 FFT(x_c) = [(X0r, 0), (X1r, X1i), (X2r, X2i), (X3r, X3i), (X3r, -X3i), (X2r, -X2i), (X1r, -X1i)]
 ```

 The result is similar, but this time there is no zero at `X3i`.
-Also in this case we got the same number of indendent values as we started with.
+Also in this case we got the same number of independent values as we started with.

 #### Real-to-complex
 Using a real-to-complex FFT removes the need for converting the input data to complex.